m-khooryani/OverCloudAirways-DDD-sample/README.md

-# OverCloudAirways: A Collaborative Learning Platform for a DDD application
+# OverCloudAirways: A Learning project for a DDD application

 Welcome to **OverCloudAirways**!
 This project serves as a collaborative learning platform for developers interested in exploring cutting-edge technologies, architectural patterns, and best practices in software development.
 Inspired by flight booking systems, the primary focus is on providing a comprehensive sample for developers to study, contribute, and learn from.